Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli.rst

 - Separate configuration from source code
 - Guarantee reproducibility of experiments

-Implementing a command line interface (CLI) makes possible to execute an experiment from a shell terminal.
+Implementing a command line interface (CLI) makes it possible to execute an experiment from a shell terminal.
 By having a CLI, there is a clear separation between the Python source code and what hyperparameters are used for a particular experiment.
 If the CLI corresponds to a stable version of the code, then reproducing an experiment can be achieved by installing the same version of the code plus dependencies and running with the same configuration (CLI arguments).